What's up, I'm Zach Houtenville.

 Seeing the World, One Region at a Time

 Throughout any travels I plan on doing, I want to show young adults and future graduates that life isn’t just about locking into a 9-to-5, buying a house, or slowing down.
 There are 7 continents on Earth, all different in their own little ways— and I’m betting most of you haven’t seen half of them with your own eyes.
-Bit theatrical way to say it but fuck it I guess.
+Bit theatrical way to say it but screw it I guess.

 We’ve got our whole lives to figure out where we want to settle, build a career, or take a break.
 With the cost of living going through the roof, rent prices off the charts, and a job market that’s more about who you know than what you can do, those “golden goals” are looking tougher and tougher by the minute.
 The world’s not exactly handing us the keys to that perfect future, so why not spend some time exploring and experiencing all the little things that make the world great?
-There’s no deadline to chase someone else’s idea of success when the world’s out there, wide open and waiting for you to SIMPLY FUCKING SEE IT!!!!
+There’s no deadline to chase someone else’s idea of success when the world’s out there, wide open and waiting for you to SIMPLY SEE IT!!!!

 My Travel Counter